mingchen/docker-android-build-box/README.md

 ## Pull Docker Image

-The docker image is a publicly automated build on [Docker Hub](https://hub.docker.com/r/mingc/android-build-box/) based on the `Dockerfile` in this repo, so there is no hidden stuff in it.
+The docker image is automatically built publicly on *Github Action* based on the `Dockerfile` in this repo, there is no hidden stuff in it.

 To pull the latest docker image:

 ```sh
 docker pull mingc/android-build-box:latest